Belize at a glance

 STATEMENT OF FAITH

-Our Board of Directors, Advisory Board, Missionaries, Pastors and Churches follow the Southern Baptist Faith and Message 2000, and the Apostles Creed.
+Our Board of Directors, Advisory Board, Missionaries, Pastors and Churches follow the Southern Baptist (SBC) Faith and Message 2000, and the Apostles Creed.

 Most of our groups love helping our local Pastors by hosting a VBS for the village children in partnership with our local Churches.